 - Season the drumsticks: Mix the spice rub ingredients in a small bowl until they are completely combined.
 Sprinkle the spice rub over the meaty part of the drumsticks – try to avoid getting it on the cleaned bone.

-- Pressure cook the drumsticks: Pour the water in to the pot, then put in the pot’s rack.
+- Pressure cook the drumsticks: Pour 1 cup of water into the pot, then put in the pot’s rack.
 Set the drumsticks on the rack, meaty side down.
 (This works best for me when I do it in circles, like a bullseye.)
 Lock the pressure cooker lid.
 Pressure cook on high pressure (manual mode) for 15 minutes in an electric PC, 12 minutes in a stovetop, and then let the pressure come down naturally, about 15 more minutes.
 (Or Pressure cook for 20 minutes and quick release the pressure.)

 - Sauce and serve: Whisk the barbecue sauce ingredients in a medium bowl until completely combined.
 Lift the drumsticks out of the pressure cooker one at a time, and brush the meaty part of the drumstick with barbecue sauce.
 Serve, arranging on a platter with the cleaned knuckle end pointing up.
 (Or in a spiral, with the cleaned knuckle pointing out from the edge of the platter.)